BMC’s involvement in Spain came about as a result of the company’s desire to crack the market, despite its steep import tariffs.

 Agreement announced between SEAT and Authi regarding the purchase by the former of the Landaben factory.
 Seat is paid around 1.25 billion pesetas, it is thought.
 SEAT sells the Authi factory in Manresa (which manufactured Authi car seats) to Cometsa, which continues making car seats, but for SEAT.
 Cometsa pays Seat 150 million pesetas for this factory.

 Last time Authi models figured in the price lists of car magazines.
 First Seat 124 rolls out of the newly-refurbished Landaben Seat factory.

 The Authi Models

-With a little help from Michelotti and the South Africans, AUTHI were able to offer this appealing three-box version of the ADO16.
+With a little help from Michelotti and Leykor, Authi was able to offer this appealing three-box version of the ADO16.